Mill River Golf Course - Hole by Hole - The Maritime Explorer

 Mill River is located a few miles north of the small town of O’Leary in the westernmost part of the island.
 The reason I call it an ‘almost hidden gem’ is that while the quality of this course is well known, its location is well away from the cluster of courses around Cavendish, Charlottetown or the east end of PEI.
 Thus it is often overlooked when golfers plan an itinerary for a golf vacation on this island known for its great golf.

 It was opened in 1971 from a design by prolific Canadian golf architect Robbie Robinson who learned his trade from Canada’s most famous golf architect, Stanley Thompson.
 In the 1990’s Graham Cooke made changes to six holes.
 It has played host to the Golf Channel’s Big Break PEI and is closely associated with PEI native Lori Kane who won four times on the LPGA.
 Prior to today’s game I had only played the course once and that was before the Graham Cooke alterations.
-My memories of the course were still vivid after forty years and I have been planning to return for many a year.
+My memories of the course were still vivid after forty years and I had been planning to return for many a year.

 Mill River Pro Shop